joseevitor/joseevitor/README.md

 Currently working on multi agents systems toward healthcare and ddeveloping projects in web development, databases, artificial intelligence, automation, and cloud computing.

-I'm also a researcher at BELL (Quantum Computing Group) of LIA (Artificial Intelligence League) at UFSC, introducing myself on a research involving quantum blockchain.
+I'm a researcher at BELL (Quantum Computing Group) of LIA (Artificial Intelligence League) at UFSC, introducing myself on a research involving quantum blockchain, and at LAIA (Autonomous Intelligent Agents Laboratory), building Multi-Agents Systems to apply on healthcare.

 ### Interests
 Full-Stack Development, DevOps, Quantum Computing, Multi-Agents Systems